Skip to Content

 The program will primarily be on MIT campus, with occasional trips neighboring organizations.

-The Jameel Clinic AI & Health Summer Bootcamp is provided at no cost to admitted students.
+The Jameel Clinic AI & Health Summer Bootcamp is $2000 with scholarships available to students.

 Students should be prepared to bring their personal laptops, but we are happy to provide loaner laptops to students.